 Have a taste only, but don’t taste test

 Because temptation can be so great during the holidays I believe its fine to give into it a little as long as you have self-control.
-Have a half of slice of pie instead of a whole piece, have a small serving of marshmallow fluff (This is tiny marshmallows, pistachio pudding, pineapple and some other things all mixed together.
+Have a half a slice of pie instead of a whole piece, have a small serving of marshmallow fluff (This is tiny marshmallows, pistachio pudding, pineapple and some other things all mixed together.
 A holiday staple at our house.) or one Christmas cookie.

 However, don’t have a little of this and a little of that.
-This go for appetizers and dessert.
+This goes for appetizers and dessert.
 Taste testing can very quickly lead to eating too much because you don’t really keep track of everything that you’re eating.